terraform-aws-modules/terraform-aws-eks/docs/faq.md

 - enable outbound public internet access:
   - Private subnets: via a NAT gateway or instance
   - Public subnets: assign public IPs to nodes

+### `aws-auth` ConfigMap not present

+The module configures the `aws-auth` ConfigMap.
+This is used by the cluster to grant IAM users RBAC permissions in the cluster.
+Sometimes the map fails to apply correctly, especially if terraform could not access the cluster endpoint during cluster creation.

+Confirm that the ConfigMap matches the contents of the generated `config-map-aws-auth_${cluster_name}.yaml` file.
+You can retrieve the live config by running the following in your terraform folder:
+`kubectl --kubeconfig=kubeconfig_* -n kube-system get cm aws-auth -o yaml`

+Apply the config with:
+`kubectl --kubeconfig=kubeconfig_* apply -f config-map-aws-auth_*.yaml`

 ## How can I work with the cluster if I disable the public endpoint?